Trico94/physics760_Martin/readme.md

 ## Current Homework

-### Homework 6
+### Homework 7
-Homework 6 follows the same method as before:
+Again:
-* The pictures are in the picture folder
+* All pictures are in the pictures folder
-* The PDF-file is in landscape mode, because there were agian large formulas.
-If there is still a problem with readability the formulas can be checked out in the Jupyther notebook.
+* If an equation is cut of it can be found in the jupyther notebook
-* The data for the Jupyther notebook is in the data folder.
-We modified the data to use pandas to read it.
+* This should not happen to often, because the file is in landscape mode

+Wish you a merry christmas and a happy new year!

 ## Old Homeworks